support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Egyptian Antiquity: Limestone Stele in the Name of King Anya Stele of limestone representing a scene of offerings covered with hieroglyphs.
 Reign of Osorkon I (924-889 BC).
 22nd dynasty Paris, Louvre Museum Donation Stela, Year 22 of the Reign of Sheshenq III, c.804 BC Fragmentary stelephore statue of Paser on knees, New Empire Stela depicting Ramesses II offering incense to his own effigy, New Kingdom Art Egypt.
 Scene on the Marees of the Nile.
 Hunting birds trapped in nets.
 Paris, Musee Du Louvre Relief of Mourners and Funeral Meats, New Kingdom, c.1340 BC Egyptian antiquity: stele of Ptames, first prophet of Aton under the rule of pharaoh Amenhotep III.
 1403-1365 BC 18th dynasty.
 Lyon, Musee des Beaux Arts Ancient Egypt: stele fragment representing the worship of the god Osiris.
 Above it is representing Anubis.
 Paris, Louvre Museum Character with Feathers (circa 2700 BC) Limestone Stele Representing Pia Worshipping the Crocodile God Sobek Followed by Her Son Iy-Hebnef Making Offerings to the God Victory Stela of Merenptah Stele of the god Baal in lightning, 15th century BC, Syria Coffin mask of a man, with traces of pigment eyes inlaid with glass and obsidian Donation Stele, with Texts in Hieroglyphs and Demotic Stela Dedicated to Isis by the Overseer of Works in the Temples of Ramesses II at Koptos, Depicting the King Offering Incense to the Sacred Boat of Isis, Carried by Priests Battle Scene of Assyrians Storming a Citadel, c.704-681 B.C.
 Egyptian antiquity: memphite tomb from Horemheb to Saqqarah, relief: weeping at the funeral of Horemheb.
-18th dynasty (circa 1550-1295 BC) Pre-Columbian Art, Mayan Civilization, Late Classical Period: Stone Stele from Machaquila, Peten, Guatemala Limestone stele of the High Priest of Sobek, from the Temple of Sobek at Dahamcha Stela of the vulture goddess Nekhbet of Nekheb dedicated by a priest of the Temple of Horus Behdety who is shown in the top register, found at Edfu Victory stela of Merenptah (c.1236-1217 BC) known as the Israel Stela, from the Mortuary Temple of Merenptah, Thebes, New Kingdom, 1213-1203 BC Victory Stele of Naram-Sin, King of Akkad, Over the Mountain-Dwelling Lullubi, Akkadian Period, c.2230 BC Stele of Neferhetep, cupbearer of the king circa 1300 BC 19th Dynasty, Paris Louvre Museum Kudurru Funerary Stele of Hordiefnakht Mesopotamia: kudurru Egyptian antiquity: limestone relief depicting King Qahedjet embraced by the god Horus Hormin, Chief of Harem of King, Rewarded with Gold Necklaces Given to Him by Seti I, Limestone Stele
+18th dynasty (circa 1550-1295 BC) Pre-Columbian Art, Mayan Civilization, Late Classical Period: Stone Stele from Machaquila, Peten, Guatemala Limestone stele of the High Priest of Sobek, from the Temple of Sobek at Dahamcha Stela of the vulture goddess Nekhbet of Nekheb dedicated by a priest of the Temple of Horus Behdety who is shown in the top register, found at Edfu Stele of King Senwosret I Victory stela of Merenptah (c.1236-1217 BC) known as the Israel Stela, from the Mortuary Temple of Merenptah, Thebes, New Kingdom, 1213-1203 BC Victory Stele of Naram-Sin, King of Akkad, Over the Mountain-Dwelling Lullubi, Akkadian Period, c.2230 BC Stele of Neferhetep, cupbearer of the king circa 1300 BC 19th Dynasty, Paris Louvre Museum Kudurru Funerary Stele of Hordiefnakht Mesopotamia: kudurru Egyptian antiquity: limestone relief depicting King Qahedjet embraced by the god Horus

 Show more similar artworks

-Other art prints by School Egyptian
+More art prints by School Egyptian

-Discover more works by School Egyptian
+Show more works by School Egyptian

-Other art prints by School Egyptian
+More art prints by School Egyptian

-Discover more works by School Egyptian
+Show more works by School Egyptian

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us